InfinitumForm/cf-geoplugin/readme.txt

 ﻿=== WordPress Geo Plugin - CF Geo Plugin ===
 Contributors: ivijanstefan, creativform
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=creativform@gmail.com
-Tags: geolocation, woocommerce, store-locator, seo, google-maps, geomarketing, content include, content exclude, geo plugin, geo target, geo, geotargeting, geofencing, geotag, cache, rocket
+Tags: covid-19, covid, coronavirus, geolocation, woocommerce, store-locator, seo, google-maps, geomarketing, content include, content exclude, geo plugin, geo target, geo, geotargeting, geofencing, geotag, cache, rocket
 Requires at least: 3.0
 Tested up to: 5.4
 Requires PHP: 5.6.0
-Stable tag: 7.9.8
+Stable tag: 7.9.10
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The only geolocation plugin that provides all geomarketing integrations for the WordPress.
+All in one geolocation plugin that provides all geo functionality for the WordPress.

 == Description ==

+> <strong>COVID-19 INFORMATIONS (Coronavirus informations)</strong><br>
+> Using this plugin you can display coronavirus (COVID-19) informations in the real time on the your website for FREE.
+> You can display country based informations or global world wide informations about coronavirus.

 **[CF Geo Plugin](https://cfgeoplugin.com/)** is GeoMarketing tool that allows you to have full geo control of your WordPress. **CF Geo Plugin** gives you ability to attach content, geographic informations, geo tags, Google Maps to posts, pages, widgets and custom templates by using simple, options shortcodes, PHP code or JavaScript.
 It also lets you to specify a default geographic location for your entire WordPress blog, do SEO redirection, spam protection, WooCommerce control and many more. **CF Geo Plugin** help you to increase conversion, do better SEO, capture leads on your blog or landing pages.